adriandgr/onzo.ca/_portfolio/2015/cal-heatmap.md

 cal_heatmap: true
 ---

-> "Now it is only by labour that thought can be made healthy,
+> "Now it is only by labour that thought can be made healthy, <br />
 > and only by thought that labour can be made happy" <br />
 > ~John Ruskin